byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 Check-in helps people into a frame of mind for council and reminds everyone of their commitment to the expressed intention.
 It insures that people are truly present in mind as well as in body.

+Crafting questions is an art form.
+The choice of an opening question for check-in is a significant piece of preparation for a host calling a salon circle the first time, and every time.
+The question is like a flower that beckons to the bee, and the responses pollinate the ensuing conversation.

 To check-in with a new circle, people may say their names and offer a brief self-introduction.
 To check-in with an ongoing circle, people may speak briefly about their hopes for the meeting, offer other social comment, or share anecdotal stories about their lives.

 Some circles enjoy the tradition of having each person share an object that represents him or herself in the meeting.
-As each person contributes an object (or a thought) to center he/she may tell a brief story about what the object represents and what it means to bring it.
+As each person contributes an object (or a thought) to 'center'(metaphorically or literally) he/she may tell a brief story about what the object represents and what it means to bring it.

 Check-in usually starts with a volunteer and proceeds around the circle.
 If an individual is not ready to speak, the turn is passed and another opportunity is offered after others have completed their check-ins.